-The first word speaks of mystery, magic and a heart fluttering chemistry.
-Termites, meanwhile, tell tales of corrosion, erosion and an itchy sense of unease at the sound of scuttling in the night.
+“Magnetic” speaks of mystery, magic and heart fluttering chemistry.
+“Termites,” meanwhile, tell tales of corrosion, erosion and an itchy sense of unease at the sound of scuttling in the night.
 And then there’s “mound,” which barely bothers to register as a word in its own right at all.

 Magnetic termite mounds.
-This unlikely trio of words bounced around my head on the drive to Litchfield Park, Northern Territory.
+This unlikely trio of words bounced around my head on the drive to Litchfield Park in Australia’s Northern Territory.

 I didn’t feel terribly excited.

-But when they weren’t bouncing around, they were flashing past on road signs and gliding along beside me.
-Magnetic termite mounds, magnetic wormite clowns, magnetic marmite crowns…
+But there they were on every road sign: magnetic termite mounds, magnetic wormite clowns, magnetic marmite crowns…

 The earth turned rust red while the sky scratched deep into the blue pools in my eyes.
 Grass scrubbed the land and burning dust scrubbed my lungs.

 I walked from the car and followed the voices.
 Children, adults, bloggers, guides.
-All dwarf-like amid house-high cartoonesque mounds.
+All dwarf-like amid house-high cartoon like mounds.

 Yes, termite mounds.
 Solid, towering termite mounds.